DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

     </div>
   </div>
   <div class="figcaption">
-    <strong>Figure 3 (bottom).</strong> Comparing the NSCL loss of two models: one trained with DCL and the other with NSCL.
-The resulting NSCL losses are comparable regardless of training objective — minimizing DCL implicitly brings the NSCL loss close to the value achieved by direct NSCL minimization.
+    <strong>Figure 3 (bottom).</strong> Comparing the NSCL loss of two models, one trained with DCL and the other with NSCL.
+The resulting NSCL losses are comparable regardless of training objective, suggesting that minimizing DCL implicitly brings the NSCL loss close to the value achieved by direct NSCL minimization.
   </div>
 </div>

 <div class="col" markdown="1">

 The DCL loss consistently upper bounds the NSCL loss, and the two become closer for tasks with more classes.
-When $C$ is large (e.g., $C=100$), the bound is very tight.
+When $C$ is large, for example $C=100$, the bound is very tight.
 Moreover, the NSCL losses of DCL-trained and NSCL-trained models are comparable at convergence, indicating that optimizing DCL leads to representations that are similarly clustered.

 ### The gap scales as predicted with $C$